 You can calculate your mortgage online for a rough indication.
 For a personal mortgage calculation and a tailored financial advice you can make a free appointment with one of our mortgage advisors.
 After this appointment you'll have a clear overview of your maximum Dutch mortgage in 2022 and your monthly costs.
 So you’ll know in which price-range to look for a house and avoid buying a home that you can’t afford.

 Step 2: determine your housing wishes

 You now know your budget to buy a home in Holland, what’s next?
-Before you start your hunt to buy a house in Amsterdam, Utrecht, Eindhoven or any other location in the Netherlands, you should determine your priorities.
+Before you start your hunt to buy a house in Amsterdam, Utrecht, Eindhoven, The Hague or any other location in the Netherlands, you should determine your priorities.
 What do you really want and need in a home?